-Ability to conduct detailed reviews and analyze data to prepare reports that address inadequacies in customer service and program outreach efforts, and to arrive at conclusions and recommended actions.
+Ability to conduct detailed reviews, to analyze data, to prepare reports that address inadequacies in customer service and program outreach efforts, and to arrive at and present conclusions and recommended actions.

 Demonstrated interpersonal and collaboration skills and the ability to work effectively with senior level officials and staff, Department stakeholders, grantees, and various community client partners; and to facilitate or present recommendations and solutions among interested parties.